ibm-cloud-docs/apps/ts_apps.md

 {: tsResolve}

   * To increase the memory quota of your account, upgrade your Lite account to a billable account.
 For more information, see [Upgrading your account](/docs/account/index.html#upgrade-to-paygo).
-  * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the `cf` command line interface.
+  * To reduce the memory that your apps use, use either the {{site.data.keyword.Bluemix_notm}} console or the Cloud Foundry command line interface.

     If you use the {{site.data.keyword.Bluemix_notm}} console, complete the following steps:

     1. Select your app from the dashboard.
 The app details page opens.
     2. In the runtime pane, you can reduce the maximum memory limit or the numbers of app instances, or both, for your app.

-    If you use the `cf` command line interface, complete the following steps:
+    If you use the command line interface, complete the following steps:

     1. Check how much memory is being used for your apps:

 	  ```
-	  cf apps
+	  ibmcloud cf list
 	  ```

-	  The `cf apps` command lists all the apps that you deployed in your current space.
+	  The `ibmcloud cf list` command lists all the apps that you deployed in your current space.
 The status of each app is also displayed.

     2. To reduce the amount of memory that is used by your app, reduce the number of app instances or the maximum memory limit, or both:

 	  ```
-	  cf push appname -p app_path -i instance_number -m memory_limit
+	  ibmcloud cf push appname -p app_path -i instance_number -m memory_limit
       ```

     3. Restart your app for the changes to take effect.